The eternal flame at Red Clay symbolizes the continuation of Cherokee culture today.

 Among the performers we saw was this girl who sang a Christian hymn in Cherokee.

-There was also a group of reenactors depicting Cherokee ways from the 1820s-1830s time period.
+There was also a group of reenactors depicting Cherokee life in the 1820s and 1830s.

 Feeling even more need to exercise, we walked to the edge of the park, to the Georgia/Tennessee state line.
 Here we found this marker put here by the Georgia chapter of the Daughters of the American Revolution.

-to be taken to the virtual tour of New Echota State Historic Site in Georgia.
+Click here to be taken to the official website of the Red Clay State Historic Park.